+Recommendation:

-Recommendation: Refusal
+Refusal

-The Proposal is considered to be of poor design and located in a prominent position within the cul de sac which would result in significant harm to the character and appearance of the area contrary to Policies DM3.4 and DM3.8 of the South Norfolk Local Plan 2015.
+The Proposal is considered to be of poor design and 1. located in a prominent position within the cul de sac which would result in significant harm to the character and appearance of the area contrary to Policies DM3.4 and DM3.8 of the South Norfolk Local Plan 2015.

-Contact Officer, Telephone Number and E-mail:
+Contact Officer:

+Telephone Number:

+Email: